Chyzwar/Bootstrap3Workflow/README.md

 <h2>Updating Dependencies</h2>
-Do it before you rename Bootstrap3-Workflow folder
+Do it before you rename NewProject folder
 <p>If you use linux(ubuntu) , you can run: </p>
 <ol>
     <li>chmod 755 update.sh</li>